Cruise AV injures pedestrian, has license revoked

 Occurred: October 2023

-A Cruise self-driving car ran over a pedestrian who had been hit by another vehicle, pinning the individual under one of its tires.
+A Cruise self-driving car ran over a pedestrian who had been hit by another vehicle, pinning the individual under one of its tires and dragging her 20 feet at 7 mph, worsening her injuries.

 Cruise initially pinned the blame on the driver of the other car, but later said its automated driving system 'inaccurately characterized the collision as a lateral collision and commanded the AV to attempt to pull over out of traffic, pulling the individual forward, rather than remaining stationary.'

-The incident raised questions about the safety and integrity of Cruise's AV programme, and prompted California's Department of Motor Vehicles to suspend indefinitely Cruise's self-driving service after determining that its driverless cars were regarded as unsafe, and that the company had 'misrepresented' information related to the safety of its vehicles.
+October 2023.
+California's Department of Motor Vehicles indefinitely suspended Cruise's self-driving service after determining that its driverless cars were regarded as unsafe, and that the company had 'misrepresented' information related to the safety of its vehicles.

-On November 8, 2023, Cruise recalled all 950 of its cars in the form of an update to its Collision Detection Subsystem so that the vehicle remains stationary during certain crash incidents, rather than pulling over to the side of the road.
+November 2023.
+Cruise recalled all 950 of its cars in the form of an update to its Collision Detection Subsystem so that the vehicle remains stationary during certain crash incidents, rather than pulling over to the side of the road.

 Operator: GM Cruise